DRH001/Portable_Pi-hole/README.md

 Just like that, you have a portable Pi-hole set up - enjoy never seen ads again!

 If you want to see Pi-hole's main page for statistics once everything is set up, you can type "localhost" into your search bar in any browser and navigate from there.
 You can also set your router to use your computer with the Pi-hole as the DNS server for every device on the network (set up your router as you would for a normal Pi-hole).

+Note: I am in no way affiliated with [**©Pi-hole, LLC**](https://pi-hole.net) and do not take credit for the [code in PH4WSL1.cmd](https://github.com/DesktopECHO/Pi-Hole-for-WSL1).
+This is simply a guide for how to set everything up to be able to run a Pi-hole on the go.